 Since Singularity 2.2 the ability to directly run, or build from, most OCI containers has been a key feature of the project.
 SingularityCE 3.9 continues the trend of providing simpler and more complete compatibility with Docker.
 We’ve also heavily rewritten the “Support for Docker and OCI Containers” section of our user guide, to more clearly explain the caveats and workarounds sometimes required.

-flag is a quick and easy way to work around most of the differences between SingularityCE and Docker, when needed.
+--compat flag is a quick and easy way to work around most of the differences between SingularityCE and Docker, when needed.

 We’ve also introduced a

-be working to support other non-bind mount types in future, for
+--bind).
+We’ll be working to support other non-bind mount types in future, for additional compatibility.

 For users with NVIDIA GPUs, we’ve provided experimental new functionality to configure the container using the nvidia-container-cli tool from NVIDIA’s libnvidia-container project.
 This is the same tool that is used to set up GPUs with Docker and other OCI runtimes.
 Our next blog post will cover this new functionality, and the workflows it permits, in depth.